 Jackrabbits Level 1 -2.
 Skier has passed the Bunnyrabbit Ski Program OR is usually 5 to 7 yrs old with limited ski experience.
 Skiers with limited experience aged 8-9 should register in this class.

 Jackrabbits Level 3-4.
-Skier has passed Jackrabbit Level Two OR is usually 7 to 9 yrs old and can classic ski well, climb hills using herringbone, control their descent of hills well with a snowplow, stop/turn, has the basics of double poling and knows how to kick turn. ***Students in this class will require both classic skis and skate skis.
-Waxable classic skis can be used for skate training.
+Skier has passed Jackrabbit Level Two OR is usually 7 to 9 yrs old and can classic ski well, climb hills using herringbone, control their descent of hills well with a snowplow, stop/turn, has the basics of double poling and knows how to kick turn. ***Students in these classes will be learning to skate ski.
+Please see above notes on equipment.

 We also strongly suggest that you get out and ski with your child as often as possible outside of lessons.
 Enjoy the Saskatchewan outdoors and time well spent as a family!